Welcome to the TB section of the Washington Travel Clinic website. This page contains valuable information on TB and how to test for it.

 When TB germs are active (multiplying in your body), this is called TB disease.
 These germs usually attack the lungs.
 They can also attack other parts of the body, such as the kidneys, brain or spine.
 TB disease will make you sick.
 People with TB disease may spread the germs to people they spend time with every day.

 If you have been around someone who has TB disease, you should go to your doctor or your local health department for tests.

 There are two main tests that can be used to help detect TB.
 A skin test (known as tuberculin skin test, PPD test, or Mantoux test*) is usually done on the arm.
-A small needle is used to place some testing material, called tuberculin, under the skin.
+A thin needle is used to place some testing material, called tuberculin, under the skin.
 In 2-3 days, you return to the doctor who will check your arm to see if there is a reaction to the test.

 In some cases, a blood test is performed.
 It measures how a person’s system reacts to the germs that cause TB.
 It is especially useful if you received the BCG vaccine in the past or if there is reason to suspect that a positive skin test is caused by other bacteria than TB.
 The Washington Travel Clinic can provide the necessary requisition for the test to be performed in designated labs.

 *The tine test, which relied on pricking the skin with testing material, is no longer recommended for use.